 The events of the American Revolutionary wars had a major impact on Quebec and Nova Scotia.
 The failure of American attempts to drive the British out of these territories ensured that the regions north of the Thirteen colonies would not become part of the new United States, but remain in British hands.
 The treaty ending the war in 1783 fixed the boundary between the new United States and British North America at roughly the present border, at least in the East.

 Many American loyalists moved to Canada.
+So did many native Americans, above all Iroquois, who had sided with the British during the war.
 Those from upstate New York settled along the St Lawrence, west of Quebec province, while those from New England settled in Nova Scotia (which had not joined the rest of the Americans in rebellion).
 Here they concentrated in the St John’s river area.
 The province of New Brunswick was created for them in this area in 1784.
 In the same year, Cape Breton Island was also hived off from Nova Scotia (though it would rejoin Nova Scotia in 1820).

 In 1791 the British government passed the Canada Act.
 This divided Quebec province into two.
 Lower Canada, in the east, which had been the heart of the former New France, maintained the arrangements as defined in Quebec Act of 1774, though now the governor was to call an elected assembly.
 Upper Canada, in the west, was formed for the English-speaking settlers from America.
 This used English common law, and also had a popularly elected assembly.